 The documents provided in this section are designed to support the formal and informal mentorship provided by the university supervisor and the cooperating teacher for the teacher candidate.
-University supervisors are required to complete three to four formal observations of the candidate each quarter, using the documents provided here.
+University supervisors are required to complete nine formal observations of the candidate per year, using the documents provided here.
 The supervisor and candidate submit the following documents to STEP as record of this formal observation: